endrcn/project-base/README.md

 3. Set up the environment variables.

-    This project use `dotenv` module to get environment variables.
+    This project uses the `dotenv` module to get environment variables.
 So you can create a `.env` file to set the environment variables.

     Here is an example of the .env file.